 For many years we believed that matter is made up atoms.
-Atoms are thought to be the fundamental indivisible particles and building blocks of everything.
-But then in 1897 J.J Thompson discovered electrons in cathode ray experiment.
-After that many atom model were proposed and new particle such as protons and electrons were discovered.
-But later it is discovered that even protons and neutrons can be divided to even smaller particles known as quarks.
-Each time when a new particle was discovered, it leads to more questions.
-We always believed that there always something incredible yet to be discovered.
+Atoms were thought to be the fundamentally indivisible particles and building blocks of everything.
+But then in 1897 J.J Thompson discovered electrons in a cathode ray experiment.
+After that, many atom models were proposed and new particles such as protons and electrons were discovered.
+But later it was discovered that even protons and neutrons can be divided to even smaller particles known as quarks.
+Each time when a new particle was discovered, it led us to more questions.
+We always believed that there always was something incredible yet to be discovered.
 There are certain theoretical particles which are predicted to exist, and scientists are trying to find them.

 The Higgs Boson

-The particles that described above are all point particle.
-But string theory tells us something different.
-The entire universe is not made up of point particle; instead it is made of strings!
+The particles that are described above are all point particles.
+But the string theory tells us something different.
+The entire universe is not made up of point particles, instead, it is made up of strings!
 The string theory says that all particles that are familiar to us are made up of vibrating strings and different type of string vibrations correspond to different particle.
-We are familiar with the three dimensional space.
-We consider time also as one dimension and together there are four dimensions that are familiar to us.
+We are familiar with the three-dimensional space.
+If we also consider time as one dimension, together there are four dimensions that are familiar to us.
 But string theory says there are eleven dimensions to the universe.

 Along with these there are several other fundamental particles that are predicted.
-So these particles are expected to exist and if existing, they can explain many unknown mysteries about our universe.
-Particle physics deal with biggest problems known to us.
+So these particles are expected to exist and if so, they can explain many unknown mysteries about our universe.
+Particle physics deals with the biggest problems known to us.
 “It provides us with the capacity to solve problems we don’t even know we have yet.”
 Said by Heidi Schellman who is a high-energy physicist working at Northwestern University.